 On 10 July 1780 the French captured Rhode Island with a force of seven sail-of-the-line, four large frigates and six thousand troops.
 After ruling out the possibility of an assault on the well-defended enemy position, much to the chagrin of General Clinton, Arbuthnot with nine sail-of-the-line stood off in Gardiner’s Bay at the north end of Long Island and kept a watch on the enemy’s movements until the following January.

-Following Rodney’s departure for the West Indies the new French commander, Commodore Charles des Touches, with seven sail of the line, took advantage of the temporary loss of three of Arbuthnot’s fleet to sail for the Chesapeake.
-Arbuthnot, with his flag in the Royal Oak 74, Captain William Swiney, to which he had removed the previous August, followed him with eight sail of the line, and forty miles east of Cape Henry on 16 March 1781 attempted to force an action.
-In the event he only succeeded in allowing his three lead ships to be dismantled by the whole French fleet whilst the rest of his command failed to enter the engagement.
-His tactics may have been of the worst order but the French were obliged to withdraw to Rhode Island where Arbuthnot followed them.
+Following Rodney’s departure for the West Indies, the new French commander, Commodore Charles des Touches, with seven sail of the line, took advantage of the temporary loss of three of Arbuthnot’s fleet to sail for the Chesapeake.
+Arbuthnot, with his flag in the Royal Oak 74, Captain William Swiney, to which he had removed the previous August, followed with eight sail of the line, and forty miles east of Cape Henry on 16 March 1781 attempted to force an action.
+In the event he only succeeded in allowing his three lead ships to be hammered by the whole French fleet whilst the rest of his command failed to enter the engagement.
+His tactics may have been of the worst order, but the French were obliged to withdraw to Rhode Island where Arbuthnot followed them.
 British casualties in the action numbered thirty men killed and seventy-three wounded, French casualties were seventy-two killed and one hundred and twelve wounded.

-A jaunty, distinguished looking man Arbuthnot was nevertheless barely adapt in his profession and devoid of any tactical skill, being described as a ‘tactless, coarse, blustering, foul-mouthed bully’ who had only been given the command of the North American station through the refusal of more worthy officers to accept a post under the stewardship of the Earl of Sandwich, the first lord of the Admiralty.
+A jaunty, distinguished looking man, Arbuthnot was nevertheless barely adept in his profession and devoid of any tactical skill, being described as a ‘tactless, coarse, blustering, foul-mouthed bully’ who had only been given the command of the North American station through the refusal of more worthy officers to accept a post under the stewardship of the Earl of Sandwich, the first lord of the Admiralty.
 During his command of the American station he indulged in far more petty peculations than was the norm, one of which even involved sequestering money intended for the care of the sick.
 The undoubtedly vitriolic Captain William Young wrote that Arbuthnot’s secretary, a man by the name of Green, induced Arbuthnot to get involved in the forging of bills, the serving of condemned meals to prisoners of war, and the collection of extortionate profits from the sale of fresh beef to the fleet.
 Notwithstanding this greed, his failure to co-operate with General Sir Henry Clinton seriously retarded the British war effort in North America.
 A less unflattering opinion was given of his time in Nova Scotia, with him being regarded as ‘well-meaning, but optimistic and gullible’.